shigono/rSlidePzl/README.md

 oGraph <- makeGraph(oSetting, oStart, oGoalCondition, max_depth = 5, verbose = 0)
 ```

-By default, `makeGraph` function search all states which are reachable
+By default, `makeGraph` searchs all states which are reachable from the
-from the initial state without passing through the goal states.
-This
+initial state without passing through the goal states.
+This exhaustive
-exhaustive search can take very long time, and the returned graph can be
+search process can take very long time, and the returned graph can be
 huge.
 You can limit your search space by `max_depth` argument or
 `max_num_states` argument.